Weave Code

 Frequently asked questions about Tenancy

-How does stancl/tenancy handle tenant identification without requiring custom code?
+How does stancl/tenancy handle tenant identification in Laravel?
+Does it support subdomains like tenant1.example.com?

 Can I use stancl/tenancy with Laravel Vite for tenant-specific assets (e.g., CSS/JS)?